MarioLisbona/CA-T3A2-part-A/README.md

 ### Functionality / Features

+- Read the latest travel stories
+- Find travel stories from your favourite continent
 - Site Navigation
 - Member Account Creation
 - Post your travel story
-- Commenting on posts
+- Comment on posts

+Additional features to be added if time allows:

-- Rate members travel stories
+- Allow members to rate posts
-- Find stories from your favourite continent
+- Allow members to add posts to their 'favourites'

 ### Target Audience